-Established in 2003 by celebrated Guelph bellydancer Ishra Blanco, the Invoketress Dance Troupe is an award-winning sisterhood of strong, creative and talented women who embody Ishra’s philosophy of celebrating individual diversity and beauty while achieving a high caliber of Bellydance.
-They are frequent performers, known for their versatility, personality, dynamic formations, and evident joy of dancing with each other onstage.
-They have performed at a variety of events all over southern Ontario including the International Bellydance Conference of Canada, the Great Lakes Bellydance Convention in Michigan, and many other bellydance events, festivals, parties and weddings.
-They have danced with numerous live musicians including twice Juno-nominated Eccodek, Cuneyt Yetkiner, Bhadra Collective and Light of East Ensemble and being opening performers for Sean Paul and Akon.
+Established in 2003 by celebrated Guelph belly dancer Ishra Blanco, the Invoketress Dance Troupe is an award-winning sisterhood of strong, creative and talented women who embody Ishra’s philosophy of celebrating individual diversity and beauty while achieving a high caliber of belly dance.
+Known for their versatility, innovation, dynamic formations, and evident joy of dance, they frequently perform at a variety of events, festivals, parties, restaurants, concerts, and weddings all over Ontario, Quebec, and in the United States.
+They have also performed at a number of notable belly dance events including the International Belly Dance Conference of Canada (Toronto), the Great Lakes Belly Dance Convention (Michigan), Tribal Revolution (Illinois), and Tribal Momentum Festival (Montreal).
+They have danced with numerous live musicians including twice Juno-nominated Eccodek, The Lemon Bucket Orkestra, Cuneyt Yetkiner, Bhadra Collective and Light of East Ensemble and being opening performers for Sean Paul and Akon.
 In 2017, they won 1st place in the Ensemble category of the Hamilton International Bellydance Competition and solo troupe members also placed in their respective categories.
-Together, they embody a diverse wealth of dance backgrounds including ballet, jazz, modern, Hip-Hop, ballroom, Irish, Flamenco, Mexican folklore, tribal fusion, ATS (American Tribal Style), Bollywood, Latin, hula, Burlesque, African and more.
-These combined with extensive study in Raqs Sharqi (classical Egyptian Bellydance) with Ishra and other instructors have equipped the troupe with a versatility to perform both traditional Middle Eastern dance as well as innovative fusions.
+Together, they embody a diverse wealth of dance backgrounds including ballet, jazz, modern, hip-hop, ballroom, Irish, Flamenco, Mexican folklore, tribal fusion, ATS® (American Tribal Style®), Bollywood, Latin, hula, Burlesque, African and more.
+These combined with extensive study in Raqs Sharqi (classical Egyptian belly dance) and folkloric belly dance with Ishra and other instructors have equipped the troupe with a versatility to perform both Middle Eastern dance as well as innovative fusions.
 Each member brings her own personal strengths and personality to the group which come together to offer rich, dynamic, layered performances.